Plantar Fasciitis Embolization (PFE)

 • Long-Term Relief – Treats the source of the pain

-PFE has been proven to be very safe, especially when performed by skilled interventional radiologists like ours.
+PFE has been proven to be extremely safe, especially when performed by skilled interventional radiologists like ours.

 Possible (but rare) side effects may include: